 Schools and day care centers, especially those with sports or playground facilities and equipment, are hot spots for the spread of bacteria such as MRSA (methicillin-resistant Staphylococcus aureus).
 Staph bacteria enter the body through uncovered cuts and open wounds.
 Sharing towels and playing contact sports such as wrestling are other ways it spreads.

 Turns out the sandbox at your local park holds more than just sand.
-A 2010 study found sandboxes have the highest level of bacteria in the playground -- 7,440 per inch.
+One study found sandboxes have the highest level of bacteria in the playground -- 7,440 per inch.
 These bacteria come from animals (like cats and raccoons) as well as human saliva, hands, food, and diapers.
 Not all germs are harmful, of course, but where there are a lot of bacteria, it's likely that some are.

 It's no surprise that all sorts of germs await kids at indoor malls, especially during cold and flu season.
 What are some of the trouble spots?
 Studies show escalator rails, elevator buttons, video game controllers (such as at movie theaters and arcades), and ATMs as germ hot spots because they are not cleaned regularly.
 Washing hands can help, but scrub thoroughly: Public restroom sinks and faucets carry lots of germs, too.

 Kids Are Germ Vacuums

 Common kid behaviors invite germs: picking their noses, biting their nails, or wiping runny noses with their hands, for example.
 And most kids don't wash their hands as often or as well as they should.
 Since hand-washing is the first line of defense against the cold, flu, and other contagious illnesses, remind children how and when to do it.